ajruckman/easyDream/README.md

 ![Required parameter for imagine](https://cdn.discordapp.com/attachments/881625677349142528/881638189369020456/unknown.png)

 Most parameters are optional, and have reasonable defaults.
-The most important parameters are `size:` to control the output size, and `rounds:` to control how long to dream; higher `rounds` often means higher quality results.
+The most important parameters are `size:` to control the output size in pixels, and `rounds:` to control how long to dream.
+Higher `rounds` often means higher quality results; see [Parameters](parameters) for more complete info.

 &nbsp;